ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

    Location of the Arm/Disarm button in Mission Planner (button circled in red near the bottom of the image).

 .. note:: Plane does not allow arming in RTL, QRTL, or QLAND modes.
+Arming in other throttle controlled modes, like LOITER,CRUISE,etc. is possible, but only if actually flying (ie after an accidental inflight disarm, watchdog reset, etc.)

 How to Disarm
 =============